nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

-There is one more constituency in this story: the reproducible-builds project, a decade of unglamorous work, one embedded timestamp at a time, toward builds any stranger can verify by rebuilding them bit for bit.[^rb]
-You might expect them to be Nix's natural allies, and many are.
-But some of the sharpest voices there are pointedly unpersuaded, and their complaint rewards a fair hearing, because it is the trust-shaped version of this piece's argument.
+There is one more constituency in this story: the reproducible-builds project, a decade of unglamorous work, one embedded timestamp at a time, toward builds any stranger can verify by rebuilding them bit for bit.[^rb] Many there are Nix's natural allies; some of the sharpest voices are pointedly unpersuaded, and their complaint is the trust-shaped version of this piece's argument.
 Nix's pitch sounds like reproducibility; what it delivers is input-determinism, and the measured gap between the two is real: depending on the year, somewhere between a tenth and a third of nixpkgs does not rebuild